gitextensions/GitExtensionsDoc/source/settings.rst

     Automatically resize controls and their contents according to the current system resolution of the display, measured in dots per inch (DPI).

-  .. setting:: Sort revisions by
-    :id: sort-author-date

-    This setting causes commits in the revision grid to be sorted by Git default (commit date), author date or topology.
-    Sorting by other than Git default may delay rendering of the revision graph.

-  .. setting:: Sort branches by
-    :id: sort-branches-by

-    The sort order for branches in :ref:`browse-main-toolbar` and :ref:`browse-left-panel` in a dropdown.

-  .. setting:: Order branches

-    Order the branches within the sorting in :ref:`settings-general-sort-branches-by`.

   .. setting:: Truncate long filenames
     :id: truncate-long-filenames